-- 8.1 Long term absence is defined as any single period of absence amounting to 20 or more calendar days. - 8.2 ng2 will adopt a sympathetic and understanding approach to any employee with a long-term and/or chronic health problem.
-Employees who find themselves in such a position should be confident that their manager will react in a supportive fashion when approached. - 8.3 If the absence is likely to last longer than 20 calendar days, the manager will contact the employee to arrange a meeting to be held during week four of the absence, unless it is deemed medically inappropriate.
+- 8.1 Long term absence is defined as any single period of absence amounting to 20 or more calendar days. - 8.2 ng homes will adopt a sympathetic and understanding approach to any employee with a long-term and/or chronic health problem.
+Employees who find themselves in such a position should be confident that their manager will react in a supportive fashion when approached.

+- 8.3 If the absence is likely to last longer than 20 calendar days, the manager will contact the employee to arrange a meeting to be held during week four of the absence, unless it is deemed medically inappropriate.
 This meeting can be held in either the workplace, at the employee's home or at some other mutually agreed location.
-Where a meeting is required he/she will be given a minimum of 48 hours written notice.
+Where a meeting is required he/she will be given a minimum of 48 hours notice.
 The main purpose of this meeting is to discuss the absence, the employee's general health and/or any underlying problems they may have.
-Where possible the organisation will offer assistance, in order to facilitate a return to work, in the form of professional counselling etc. If the likely duration of the employee's absence is still unclear, then a referral to Occupational Health will be made. - 8.4 The following points will always be considered in relation to long term absence: - The nature of the illness - Any contributing factors - The nature of the employee's duties in relation to his/her health problems - Any comments or suggestions made by the GP on the "Fit note" - The business needs of ng2 and the impact that the employee's absence is having upon these - The employee's length of service - 8.5 The manager will continue to monitor the effects of long term absences on their service and recommend appropriate action to cover and protect service delivery.

-8.6 Throughout the duration of the employee's absence it will be expected that he/she will keep in touch at least once per week and advise of progress, unless it is deemed medically inappropriate.
+Where possible the Association will offer assistance, in order to facilitate a return to work, in the form of professional counselling etc. If the likely duration of the employee's absence is still unclear, then a referral to Occupational Health will be made. - 8.4 The following points will always be considered in relation to long term absence: - The nature of the illness - Any contributing factors - The nature of the employee's duties in relation to his/her health problems - Any comments or suggestions made by the GP on the "Fit note" - The business needs of ng homes and the impact that the employee's absence is having upon these - The employee's length of service - The entitlement to Sickness Benefit - 8.5 The manager will continue to monitor the effects of long term absences on their service and recommend appropriate action to cover and protect service delivery. - 8.6 Throughout the duration of the employee's absence it will be expected that they will keep in touch at least once per week and advise of progress, unless it is deemed medically inappropriate.
 Managers will also seek to obtain medical reports as required during the absence and will arrange to discuss these with employees when received.
 Where the employee disagrees with the nature of any medical reports, he/she will be free to seek and offer alternative medical reports.
 Where the prognosis is such that a prolonged absence is likely then the case must be regarded as one of capability.
-Full discussions with the employee will take place and he/she will be afforded the opportunity to express views on such a

-8.7 Having established and maintained contact with the employee, the manager will discuss working options to support an early return.
+Full discussions with the employee will take place and they will be afforded the opportunity to express views on such a course of action. - 8.7 Having established and maintained contact with the employee, the manager will discuss working options to support an early return.
 These will include a phased return, reduction in hours, limiting the range of activities undertaken for a set period and redeployment.
-Where a phased return to work is agreed ng2 will pay the employee for the hours/days worked and will continue to apply the statutory sick pay scheme, as per the individual employee's eligibility.
-Annual leave could be used as an alternative otherwise the non working days/time would be unpaid.
+Where a phased return to work is agreed, employees should use their own leave (annual/toil/flexi) for the periods they are not at work.
+If an employee does not have remaining leave, ng homes will continue to apply the occupational sick pay scheme, as per the individual employee's eligibility.